CyberDogFK/eDniproTest/README.md

 ```
 ./mvnw spring-boot:run
 ````
-in command line, from directory
+in command line, from directory.
 4. Register and have fun